Rgnf supported projects. Grant IS Rgnf - personal account. login to your personal account. If the Project was supported

 3. Requirements for applicants and project content.

-The application is submitted by one or more individuals (maximum - 5 people).
-In the latter case, it is necessary to allocate a project manager, other individuals will be the Contractors.
+The application is submitted by one or more individuals (maximum 5 people).
+In the latter case, it is necessary to select a project manager, other individuals will be executors.

-It is impossible for the team to include:
+It is forbidden for the team to include:

-1. Employees of the organization where the Head is listed, when he reports to them by position (for example, the head of the laboratory in which the Head works).
+1. Employees of the organization where the Manager is registered, when he is subordinate to them by position (for example, the head of the laboratory in which the Manager works).

-2. Participants over 35 years of age (at the time of the date specified in the competition documentation by the Foundation - as a rule, this is the date of summing up the competitive results).
+2. Participants over 35 years of age (at the date determined in the competition documentation by the Foundation - as a rule, this is the date of summing up the competition results).

-3. Persons already participating in another application for the same competition.
-Please note: if one person participates in any capacity (Executor or Manager) in 2 applications, then both of them do not undergo a formal examination of compliance with the competitive conditions and are removed from further consideration on the merits!
+3. Persons already participating in submitting another application for the same competition.
+Please note: if one person participates in any capacity (Executor or Manager) in 2 applications, then both of them do not pass the formal examination of compliance with the competitive conditions and are removed from further consideration on the merits!

 Minimum requirements for a Project Manager:

 1. Higher education.
-This is one of the few grants that does not require an Executive degree.
-It is quite common for applications for this project when there are young candidates of science in the team, although the Head does not yet have such a title.
+This is one of the few grants that does not require a degree from the Director.
+It is quite a common situation for applications for this project when the team includes young candidates of science, although the Leader does not yet have such a title.

-2. Lack of leadership experience in relation to RFBR grants or RFHF projects.
-The project team, however, may include Executors who previously or currently manage grants from these funds, but the Leader cannot have the above experience, because this is at odds with the competition objectives.
+2. Lack of leadership experience in relation to RFBR grants or RGNF projects.
+The project team, however, may contain Executors who have previously managed or are currently managing grants from these funds, but the Manager cannot have the above experience, because this is at odds with the competitive tasks.

-3. The presence of at least one material on the claimed field in the journal included in the information base of the RSCI (or WoS).
-These are the minimum requirements for being able to apply, however, one of the evaluation criteria will be the level of scientific groundwork, which is confirmed by publications.
-Thus, often one article on the subject may not be enough to obtain a good peer review for this criterion.
-If possible, publish several papers on a similar or related topic before submitting a grant request.
-If there is a conviction that the application will receive good marks according to other criteria, then you can take part in the competition with one material.
+3. Availability of at least one material on the claimed area in a journal included in the RSCI (or WoS) information base.
+These are the minimum requirements to be able to submit an application, but one of the evaluation criteria will be the level of scientific achievement, which is confirmed by publications.
+Thus, often one article on the topic may not be enough to obtain a good expert assessment on this criterion.
+If possible, publish several papers on similar or related topics before submitting your grant request.
+If you are convinced that the application will receive good marks according to the other criteria, then you can take part in the competition with only one material.

-A Project can be applied for when the Project itself:
+An application for a Project can be submitted when the Project itself:

-1. Is a fundamental scientific research; during the examination, the fundamental nature of the study is assessed.
-It is important to keep in mind that project support in the absence of fundamentality is not carried out (even if the Project could receive high marks according to other criteria).
+1. Is a fundamental scientific research; During the examination, the fundamental nature of the research is assessed.
+It is important to keep in mind that project support in the absence of fundamentalness is not provided (even if the Project could receive high marks according to other criteria).

 2. Corresponds to any of the directions:

-3. Differs in content from projects supported by the Foundation or other institutions; does not coincide with the planned work, the financing of which is carried out from federal resources.
+3. The content differs from projects supported by the Foundation or other institutions; does not coincide with planned work, which is financed from federal resources.

 4. Application period.

-5. Registration in the CIAS (Complex Information Analytical System) of the Fund
+5. Registration in the KIAS (comprehensive information analytical system) of the Fund

-The entire chain of technological steps from the submission of applications to the publication of the results of the competition is carried out in digital form and using the Fund's CIAS.
+The entire chain of technological steps from submitting applications to publishing the results of the competition is carried out digitally and using the Foundation’s CIAS.

-In KIAS, potential participants need to register on their own, because they need to fill in information about themselves and receive a code via SMS to their personal cell number and enter it immediately on the site as confirmation.
+In KIAS, potential participants need to register on their own, because they need to fill out information about themselves and receive a code via SMS to their personal cell phone number and enter it immediately on the website as confirmation.

-For registration, the following information is required: full name, date of birth, information about citizenship and the right to work, education, academic degree, academic degree and title, pension certificate number (SNILS), passport data, personal cell number, E- mail.
-Re-registration for one SNILS is not allowed.
-At the same time, registration without a SNILS number is not performed, that is, if the participant does not yet have SNILS, it must be issued before registration.
+To register, the following information is required: full name, date of birth, information about citizenship and the right to work, education, academic degree, academic degree and title, pension certificate number (SNILS), passport details, personal cell phone number, E- mail.
+Repeated registration for one SNILS is unacceptable.
+At the same time, registration without a SNILS number is not carried out, that is, if the participant does not yet have a SNILS number, it must be issued before registration.

-Next, click the "Confirm number for SMS" button.
-After that, an SMS with a six-digit number - a password - will be sent to the number you specified.
-Enter this password and after entering it, click the "Confirm" button.
-After completing these steps, an inscription will appear opposite the phone number: "Confirmed".
+Next, click the “Verify number for SMS” button.
+After this, an SMS with a six-digit number – a password – will be sent to the number you specified.
+Enter this password and after entering it, click the “Confirm” button.
+After completing these steps, the message “Confirmed” will appear next to the phone number.

 Registration of “Consent”

-In order to submit an application for a grant, all participants must also approve the Consent to confirm documents in electronic form, signed in CIAS with a conventional digital signature, equivalent to paper documents, that is, to identify themselves.
+To submit an application for a grant, all participants must also approve the Consent to confirm documents in electronic form, signed in KIAS with a regular digital signature, equivalent to paper documents, that is, identify themselves.

 The digital consent form will appear automatically in your personal account after completing the registration procedure and confirming the phone number for SMS messages.
-To do this, in the "Personal data" section, click the "Issue consent" button, follow the links "How to obtain consent" and "Step by step instructions".
-You will be offered a method of certification: in the organization where you work, or at the notary (consul), the Consent form for printing will depend on the choice of the option.
-The first is possible only in the organization with which you are in an employment relationship, and the second is for all Users, including those who are not working or working abroad.
-After choosing the method, you will be able to print the Consent and certify it in the organization (usually in the personnel department) or at the notary/consul.
-Do not sign it in advance, as an employee of the organization or a notary / consul certifies that the Consent was signed by you in their presence.
+To do this, in the “Personal Data” section, click the “Get consent” button, follow the links “Procedure for obtaining consent” and “Step-by-step instructions”.
+You will be offered a certification method: at the organization where you work, or at a notary (consul), the Consent form for printing will depend on the choice of option.
+The first is possible only in the organization with which you have an employment relationship, and the second is for all Users, including those who are not working or working abroad.
+After choosing a method, you can print out the Consent and have it certified by the organization (usually the HR department) or by a notary/consul.
+Do not sign it in advance, as an employee of the organization or a notary/consul assures that the Consent was signed by you in their presence.

-Further, the certified Consent must be sent to the RFBR by a regular (not valuable) letter to the address: Russia, 119334, Moscow, Leninsky Prospekt, d.
-32a, RFBR.
-In addition to the addresses of the sender and recipient, the following must be present on the envelope: "Consent of the CIAS RFBR User to use the ES."
-The Fund does not accept registered and valuable letters.
+Next, the certified Consent must be sent to the RFBR by regular (not valuable) letter to the address: Russia, 119334, Moscow, Leninsky Prospect, 32a, RFBR.
+In addition to the addresses of the sender and recipient, the envelope must contain the following: “Consent of the RFBR CIAS User to use the electronic signature.”
+The Foundation does not accept registered or valuable letters.

-After receiving a paper signed copy of the Consent, the Foundation checks that the data in the Consent match the information in the Personal Card.
-In case of compliance, a message will appear in the Personal Account about the completion of the Consent.
+After receiving a paper signed copy of the Consent, the Foundation verifies that the data in the Consent matches the information in the Personal Card.
+If you comply, a message indicating that the Consent has been completed will appear in your Personal Account.

 The procedure usually takes 1-2 business days after the Foundation receives the letter.
-If the period for submitting applications is coming to an end, use the services of a courier by paying for expedited delivery of the letter.
+If the application submission period is coming to an end, use the services of a courier and pay for expedited delivery of the letter.

 Submission of a project application

-So, if you have decided which project you want to support, which team will implement it, registered all employees in the CIAS, sent an electronic consent, then it's time to start filling out the forms in the digital application.
+So, if you have decided which project you want to support, which team will implement it, registered all employees in KIAS, and sent electronic consent, then it’s time to start filling out the forms in the digital application.

-Be sure to familiarize yourself with which forms and fields you need to fill out, pay attention to the fields marked with red asterisks, which are mandatory.
+Be sure to familiarize yourself with which forms and fields you need to fill out, pay attention to the fields marked with red asterisks, which are required.

 Usually four forms are filled out: Information about the project (including filling in English), Information about the individual who proposed the Project, Information about the Organization, project content.